jetyue04/Power_Outages_Impact/README.md

 ```
 For our baseline model, we used a linear regression model based on few variables to predict the outage duration.
 We used the following variables for simplicity sake:

-- CLIMATE.REGION: accounts for location (Some states have limited data recorded - it would be unwise to divide each state by itself.
-This will be onehotencoded).
+- CLIMATE.REGION: accounts for location (This will be onehotencoded).
 - CAUSE.CATEGORY: accounts for different causes of the outage.
-(We have shown that the outage duration is correlated to the cause of the outage in our hypothesis test.
-This will also be one-hot encoded).
+(This will also be one-hot encoded).
 - MONTH: accounts for the time of which the outage is occured.
-(Since month is already in type float and is nominally sorted, we will treat it as is).
+(Already in type float and nominally sorted).

 # Final Model